This is Harry, as I used to install Pytorch on WSL for specific need, in this note, I take install torch==1.10.1+cu113 for example.

 In this case, I use:

-refers to the lowest version of CUDA that the torch supports.
+where 1.10.1 refers to the version of torch and cu113 refers to the lowest version of CUDA that the torch supports.

 After installation, use the following code to check whether pytorch is available on your GPU server:

-is returned, check your installation steps!
+The return True is expected.
+If False is returned, check your installation steps!

 Additions